Wednesday, December 12, 2018

 Peter and Lutz would sit around

-doing nothing, as such times of leisure
+doing nothing, as times of leisure

-were generously given homesteaders -
+generously given to homesteaders -

 perhaps with tobacco, thinking about

-potatoes - and after some time
+potatoes, and after some time

-Lutz would get up, and Peter would say:
+Lutz would get up, and Peter said:

 "Lutz, where are you going?"

-He asked this to amuse himself,
+Asking each time to amuse himself,

-like clockwork would answer,
+for Lutz like clockwork would answer,

 "I am going to do sometinks."

-This exchange was ritual every visit -
+This exchange was ritual every visit;

 Lutz, where are you going?

-I am going to do sometinks -
+I am going to do sometinks.

-adding up hearth stones in the wilderness.
+Adding up hearth stones in the wilderness.